Gtwizzy/Philips-Hue-Dial-Local-Smooth-Brightness-Control-Home-Assistant-/README.md

-# 🕹️ Smooth Hue Dimming With the Philips Hue Tap Dial (Home Assistant)
+# 🕹️ Smooth Hue Dimming With the Philips Hue Tap Dial (Home Assistant ZHA)

 This project turns a Philips Hue Tap Dial with rotary encoder into a **native Home Assistant dimmer system** — including: